Maximizing High Net Worth to Fund Retirement Plans for Business Owners

 - the size of the policy (the larger the life policy means the larger the amount of room to overfund)

-- whether you want to plan for greater death benefit or cash value (taking advantage of features like Extra Deposit Options will allow the cash value to grow more quickly)
+- whether you want to plan for a greater death benefit or cash value (taking advantage of features like Extra Deposit Options will allow the cash value to grow more quickly)

 - the type of policy (participating whole life insurance offers steady consistent yields year over year, whereas Universal Life policies can have greater volatility due to the investment nature of the policies)